Home / Practice / Los Angeles Dog Bite Lawyer / Dog Bite Defenses

 • Liability attaches when an owner unjustifiably sicks his dog on a victim or uses his dog to rape a victim.
 The same theory would go for shooting a person with a gun with no justification.

-So first, people need to know that animal attacks are not always the fault of the owner.
-Because of this, people need to recognize when defenses do and when they don’t.
+So first, people need to know that animal attacks are not always the owner’s fault, despite the owner’s knowledge the dog was potentially dangerous.
+Because of this, people need to recognize when defenses apply and when they don’t, when dealing with negligence claims under California’s statute.
+Dog bite defenses can, in fact, thwart the strict liability statute under the Civil Code.

 When Are Pet Owners Responsible for their Pets?